Jack Cosgrove to become football coach at Colby College

 Cosgrove reached out to his former players early Friday morning with the news, said Chris McLaughlin, a Gardiner native who played on the offensive line at Maine from 1996-2000.

-McLaughlin said the Mules will quickly enjoy a recruiting edge over their New England Small College Athletic Conference rivals.
+McLaughlin said the Mules will quickly enjoy a recruiting edge over their conference rivals.

 “This is a game-changer,” said McLaughlin, a Bowdoinham resident.
 “Because of his connections and his history, those alone will change the recruitment landscape considerably.
 This is going to create some serious ripples.”